de-grote/aoc2016/readme.md

 * day 2: It honestly took me way to long to make the HashMap because of all the braces, went pretty smoothly apart from that though.

+* day 3: Pretty fun, went smoothly, too bad my solution for part 2 is a _bit_ verbose, but its pretty fast so its fine.

 ---

 Thanks for reading!